foundata/ansible-collection-acmesh/roles/run/README.md

 ### `run_acmesh_autoupgrade`<a id="variable-run_acmesh_autoupgrade"></a>

-If set to true, all managed packages will be upgraded during each Ansible run (e.g., when the package provider detects a newer version than the currently installed one).
+If set to `true`, all managed packages will be upgraded during each Ansible run (e.g., when the package provider detects a newer version than the currently installed one).